 If you have scoliosis and are pregnant or planning a family, Dorsi Spinal Institute can coordinate your spine care with your midwife, GP, and obstetric team, giving you peace of mind at every stage.

-Related reading: see our posts on adult scoliosis, bone health, and scoliosis in pregnancy.
+Related reading: see our posts on adult scoliosis, bone health, and scoliosis in adults and how to stay ahead.

 Written by